STAPM/smktrans/README.md

 ## Motivation

+The motivation for `smktrans` was to develop a set of functions to estimate the transition probabilities among current, former and never smoking states (i.e. initiation, quitting and relapse) from repeat cross-sectional survey data.

 `smktrans` was created as part of a programme of work on the health economics of tobacco and alcohol at the School of Health and Related Research (ScHARR), The University of Sheffield.
 This programme is based